Applicable for Outsourced processes

 6.2.1 Selection through tendering process

 The contract Executive will prepare a tender document.
-The tender document will consist of: company covering letter, the scope of work, bid qualification criteria, bill of quantity (BOQ), tender drawings/plans, technical specifications, standard terms of the project, special terms of business, completion period, commercial terms (bank guarantee/performance guarantee/insurance etc.) cut-off date and time for the closing of the bid.
+The tender document will consist of: company covering letter, the scope of work, bid qualification criteria, bill of quantity (BOQ), tender drawings/plans, technical specifications, standard terms of the project, special terms of business, completion period, commercial terms (bank guarantee/performance guarantee/insurance, etc.) cut-off date and time for the closing of the bid.

 The tender document will be forwarded to the Contract Manager for review.
 The required changes will be made by contracts department personnel in case of any change recommended by the Contract Manager and will be signed by the Contract Manager.
-Registered contractors who are considered under tendering process category will be identified by contract executive from the contractor database.
-The contractors to be identified for bid are decided by the contracts department in consultation with Project Manager/MD.
+Registered contractors who are considered under tendering process category will be identified by the contract executive from the contractor database.
+The contractors to be identified for bid are decided by the contracts department in consultation with the Project Manager/MD.

 Duly filled and sealed tender bids, both technical and financial will be received from contractors by the contract executive on the decided date. .
 Any bid, received after the cut-off date/time, will not be considered valid for negotiation.
 The technical bid will be first evaluated by the contracts department.
 The contractors who do not pass the technical bid will be rejected and the contractors who pass the technical bid will be considered further for price bid evaluation.

-After the contractors are finalized for price/financial bid, a preliminary cost comparison is formulated.
+After the contractors are finalized for price/financial bids, a preliminary cost comparison is formulated.
 Rates quoted by contractors for every item will be compared with the company’s expected rates.
 Based on the comparison, the list of items with rate variations more than tolerable limits of company rates will be prepared and contractors will be called for discussion for the same.
-If any anomaly is found in the discussion, contractors will be asked to submit the fresh bid for the identified items and based on fresh bids, cost comparison sheets will be prepared.
+If any anomaly is found in the discussion, contractors will be asked to submit the fresh bid for the identified items, and based on fresh bids, cost comparison sheets will be prepared.
 If any anomaly is not found, the preliminary cost comparison sheet will be finalized.

 Comparative sheets will be analyzed in detail and the same will be compared with budgeted cost.
 Rounds of negotiations will be conducted by the contracts department.
 Details of every negotiation round shall be documented by the contracted Executive.
 Based on the negotiations and comparative sheets, HOD contracts will finalize the contractor.
-Contractor finalization note shall be generated and will be signed by all the concerned parties.
+The contractor finalization note shall be generated and will be signed by all the concerned parties.

 6.2.2 Selection through the Competition process